aalto-trafficsense/public-transport-dataset/README.md

 designated time, especially emphasizing travel by subway, as it has been the most challenging transportation mode for automatic recognition.
 Some private car trips were also logged to provide trips, which should not match with any public transportation.

 Due to the exceptional amount of travel during one day, this dataset cannot be used as a source for studying regular travel habits of public transportation users.

-The challenge is to correctly recognise as many trips from the manual log as possible by using the other forms of data available.
+The challenge is to correctly recognise as many trips listed in the manual log as possible by using the other forms of data available.

 The dataset consists of the following components:
 * [Device data](#device-data) (samples from mobile phones)
 * [Filtered device data](#device-data-filtered) (activity and movement filtered)
-* [Device models](#device-models) (phones used by the participants)
+* [Device models](#device-models) (phone models used by the participants)
 * [Manual log](#manual-log) (manual trip bookkeeping entries of participants)
 * [Live position samples](#transit-live) of the public transport fleet
 * [Static timetables](#static timetables) valid at the time of the experiment